goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 _This is a work in progress._

-When Richard Feynman died in 1988, he left behind a couple of sentences scrawled on a blackboard at CalTech where he taught.
+When Richard Feynman died in 1988, he left behind a couple of sentences scrawled on a blackboard at the California Institute of Technology where he taught.
 The first one read:

 {{% pull-quote center %}}
 What I cannot create I do not understand.